JIC-CSB/jicbioimage.core/requirements/source/basic_usage.rst

    <Image MicroscopyEntry(0) Channel(0) ZSlice(3) TimePoint(5)>
    >>> im = first_entry.get_image(channel=0, z_slice=3, TimePoint(5)>
    <Image MicroscopyEntry(0) Channel(0) ZSlice(3) TimePoint(5)>

+.. warning:: This may be a crazy idea.
+But I think it is fine.
+Basically the
+             instances just contain information on how to identify the relevant tif files in the backend.

 This can be achieved because each instance of a :class:`Channel`, :class:`ZSlice`, :class:`TimePoint` knows where it came from.